 You may find it useful to include tables or graphs from sources that you come across.
+Tables and figures, whether reproduced from a source or your own creation need three elements: they should be numbered, have a title and indicate the source.
 When reproducing tables or graphs, be sure to renumber the items to fit in your presentation.
 Thus while the table may be number 5 in the source you take it from if it is the first table in your paper it should be numbered 1.
 Tables, figures and graphs should carry an indication of the source.
 If it comes from another source, that should be indicated.
 If you created the item, then type of following at the bottom of the table or figure.
 Source: Created by the author.